 Emily Sullivan is Family Planning 2020’s Youth Engagement Manager and a committed youth advocate with five years of technical experience in sexual and reproductive health, healthy adolescent relationship promotion, and maternal and child health.
 She has worked in advocacy, communications, research, and partnership building with a wide variety of stakeholders across the United States, East Africa, and the Asia-Pacific region.
 Emily is based in Washington, D.C. after several years of working and studying internationally in Uganda, Singapore, and the United Kingdom.
 As a Global Health Corps Fellow and program manager for MIFUMI in Uganda, Emily worked to integrate health promotion, child protection, and gender-based violence prevention services.
 Later, as a research and program associate at the National University of Singapore’s School of Public Health, she coordinated a regional research-to-policy communication initiative and national sex worker health study.
 She previously supported the Population Reference Bureau’s gender and reproductive health work as an international programs assistant.
 Emily holds a Master of Science in Reproductive and Sexual Health Research from the London School of Hygiene and Tropical Medicine and a Bachelor of Science in Public and Community Health and Women’s Studies from the University of Maryland College Park.

-Tom Van Boven, Manager, Francophone Africa, Country Support
+Tom Van Boven, Manager, Francophone Countries, Country Support

-As Family Planning 2020’s Regional Manager for Francophone Africa, Tom Van Boven works to strengthen and accelerate country-led family planning strategies in West and Central Africa.
+As Family Planning 2020’s Regional Manager for Francophone Countries, Tom Van Boven works to strengthen and accelerate country-led family planning strategies in FP2020's Francophone portfolio.
 Tom joined FP2020 in 2016 following a career in international development, where he focused on improving global health, gender equity, and quality education in sub-Saharan Africa.
 Most recently, Tom served as the family planning and HIV advisor for USAID in Benin, where he also held the role of focal point for FP2020 and the Ouagadougou Partnership.
 Tom previously served as HIV advisor for USAID in Angola, where he led the first public-private initiative to involve the business sector in the fight against HIV.
 Tom began his career as a teacher in Belgium, followed by a four-year period as a Voluntary Services Overseas (VSO) volunteer in Zambia, working on education programs for the Ministry of Education as well as on reproductive health in school settings.
 In his final year with VSO in Zambia, Tom worked as head of programs for the Zambia National Women’s Lobby, fighting for gender equity, women’s rights, and women’s political empowerment.
 Tom has a Master of Arts degree from American University and a Bachelor of Arts degree from Brussels, Belgium.
-When not at the office, Tom loves to spend time outside with his two children and cooking traditional Belgian meals for friends.

 Elise Walter, Officer, Communications